LeNerd46/SpotifyAppRemoteBinding/README.md

     {
         base.OnCreate(savedInstanceState);

-        ConnectionParams connectionParams = new ConnectionParams.Builder("clientId").SetRedirectUri("http://localhost:5543").ShowAuthView(true).Build();
+        SpotifyAppRemote remote; // REALLY IMPORTANT, DO NOT LEAVE THIS OUT ConnectionParams connectionParams = new ConnectionParams.Builder("clientId").SetRedirectUri("http://localhost:5543").ShowAuthView(true).Build();
         SpotifyAppRemote.Connect(this, connectionParams, new ConnectionListener()); // If you're calling this from outside of this function (after the user opens the app), replace `this` with `Platform.CurrentActivity`
     }